MarcelRosier/BackendHW/README.md

    For further possible fixes check [here](https://www.npmjs.com/package/java)

 ## Usage
-Ensure that the java classes are compiled by either compiling them manually or using the *start.bat* script while beeing in the projects' root directory.
+Ensure that the java classes are compiled by either compiling them manually or running the *start.bat* script while beeing in the projects' root directory.
 The script will automatically start the server.
 In case you compiled manually start the server with
 ```
 node index.js